 A non-traditional symmetric key based MAC, namely, TESLA [5], does not require a symmetric key to be pre-shared among group members.
 Rather, it discloses a key to all members.
 The key is not disclosed in the same message where its MAC is included.
 Rather, it is disclosed in a future message with a delay in time.
 Although TESLA nicely solves the problem of key distribution in a large and dynamic group, it requires other mechanisms such as digital signature to protect anchor keys that are used to authenticate regular keys used to generate MACs.
 Therefore, TESLA alone cannot solve the problem.

-Editor Note: the use of TESLA to reduce computational overhead in digital signing is FFS.
+Editor’s Note: the use of TESLA to reduce computational overhead in digital signing and its potential quantum-resistance features is FFS.

 6.X.1.4 Asymmetric key based digital signatures

 Asymmetric key or public key based digital signatures are naturally suited for authenticating broadcasting messages because they allow messages to be broadcast from one party and verified by many parties without the need to share the signing key.
-This is demonstrated by the proposed solutions (e.g., #7, #11, and #20) based on digital signature, which can offer protection to UEs in all states.
+This is demonstrated by the proposed solutions (e.g., #7, #11, and #20) based on digital signature.

 However, there are still some gaps in the existing solutions that require further improvement.
 Particularly, outstanding issues in key management, replay mitigation, and cell selection need to be resolved for an asymmetric key based solution to be both secure and practical.